 The problem, of course, is that Kindle is a proprietary format and you can’t upload Kindle files to other platforms such as Kobo, Apple, or Googleplay.
 For that, you need an ePub3.

-Up until early 2018, I was generating these by using the processed images and following R.Scot John’s amazing ebook tutorials that I mentioned earlier.
+I generatethese by using the processed images and following R.Scot John’s amazing ebook tutorials that I mentioned earlier.
 It works well.
 However, it means you’ve got to look inside the ebook and be careful about the coding.
 When I created epubs this way, I would always pay for a month on ebookflightdeck to validate files.
 The program will identify any validation problems and tell you exactly which file-name/line-number has a problem.
 By specifying the exact location, it allows me to correct errors in 5-10 minutes.

 Since creating new Kindle and ePub files by controlling image size and quality, my profits have increased because I’m not giving up 20-25% of my income for download fees.
 When I view the files on Kindle and ebook reader devices, they look great.
 I’ve not sacrificed quality and I’ve saved by reducing expenses.